Katare Spinning Mills Limited

 Material Uncertainty Related to Going Concern

-The Company’s spinning division has not been in operation from last three years.
+The Company’s spinning division has not been in operation from last four years.
 There is no concrete step initiated to bring the unit in operation.
 The company has incurred a net cash loss during the year under review.
 These conditions indicate that a material uncertainty exists that may cast significant doubt on the Company’s ability to continue as a going concern.
 However, the Ind AS financial statements of the Company are prepared on a going concern basis.
 My opinion is not modified in respect of this matter.

 Key Audit Matters: